standard-webhooks/standard-webhooks/README.md

 ## Read the specification

-The latest draft specification can be found at [spec/standard-webhooks.md](./spec/standard-webhooks.md) which tracks the latest commit to the master branch in this repository.
+The latest draft specification can be found at [spec/standard-webhooks.md](./spec/standard-webhooks.md) which tracks the latest commit to the main branch in this repository.
 The human-readable markdown file is the source of truth for the specification.

 ## Reference implementations